BioImage-Archive/bia-integrator/bia-converter/README.md

 - `CONVERSION_CONFIG` (optional): JSON string with config options (not currently used).
 - `--api, -a` (optional): API target environment.
 Defaults to `local`.
 - `--dry_run, -dr` (optional): Whether to do the actual upload to S3, and create/modify API objects accordingly.
 Just pass the option itself to specify a dry run; no value is needed.
 Default is `False` (i.e., do the upload and API object creation/modification).
 If set when calling `convert`, the created Image Representation object is saved locally at `cache_root_dirpath/image_rep/dry_run_image_rep.json`.
-- `--skip-scale-ratio-validation` (optional): Skip strict consistency checks of multiscale ratios when reading OME-Zarr metadata.
-Useful for archives with minor scale rounding differences across levels.
+- `--strict-scale-ratio-validation` (optional): Enforce strict consistency checks of multiscale ratios when reading OME-Zarr metadata.
+By default, minor scale rounding differences across levels are tolerated.

 **Examples**: